Corn Islands: History

 This superintendent was the one who ordered to call the enslaved laborers, at the point called South West Bay, to declare them free from slavery, in the name of Queen Victoria of Great Britain and King Robert Charles Frederic of Mosquitia.

 After the English colonists established themselves in the Corn Islands, a process of acculturation began.
 Most of the settlers came to these Islands as adventurers and explorers in search of fortunes and riches.
 They settled permanently and interacted with the enslaved laborers.
 A product of this relationship is the Creole descent of the Corn Islands.
 Over time, these descendants gradually assimilated and adapted the customs and traditions of English culture.
-This is how the genetic profile of the Corn Island Creole ethnic group emerged.
+Slavery was abolished on the Corn Islands in 1843.

-Eleven years after the emancipation from slavery, on August 25, 1852, Reverend Edward Kelly from British Honduras founded the Ebenezer Baptist Church and School, the island's first church and educational center.
-Kelly was the one who evangelized the Corn Islands since, in previous years, the Moravians attempted but could not.
+In 1852, Reverend Edward Kelly from British Honduras founded the Ebenezer Baptist Church and School, the first Christian institution built on the islands.
+Ebenezer Baptist was the only church in the Corn Islands until 1901, when the Saint James Episcopal Church of Corn Island was founded.

 The Corn Islands were also part of the British protectorate of the Kingdom of Mosquitia, from 1740 to 1860.
 At some point, the islands were frequented by Caribbean pirates.
 In 1894, the Nicaraguan government occupied the area militarily.
 The islands were handed over to the United States for a 99-year lease under the Bryan-Chamorro Treaty of August 5, 1914.
 Under the terms of that treaty, they were subject to U.S. law, but Nicaraguan sovereignty was maintained.

 In 1940, Corn Island was elevated to a municipality in the Zelaya Region (as the region was known at the time) by presidential decree.

 The United States maintained the right to the actual or potential use of the islands until April 25, 1971, the date on which the agreement was officially canceled with the repeal of the Chamorro-Bryan treaty, under the presidency of Anastasio Somoza Debayle, from July 14, 1970.

 Before that event, the municipality had a governor rather than a mayor, as it does now.
 The mayors were previously elected in a community assembly, where, in addition to the highest municipal representative, the judge and secretary were also elected.
 The first popular vote elections in which all the people participated were at the beginning of the 20th century.